It’s very popular to talk about climate change on social media and call yourself an activist when you don’t even lift a finger to act on your words.

 How much are their followers doing?
 How many of you can raise your hand and count at least 3 things you’ve done to be more eco-friendly?

 The point is, every activist is different and some do more in their personal lives, while others do more through their career.
-Some refuse to fly with planes but hate corporations, others use planes but build groundbreaking companies that challenge the status quo.
+Some refuse to fly with planes and hate corporations, others use planes but build groundbreaking companies that challenge the status quo.

 It doesn’t really matter which side you fall on, the important thing is that you do fall on one side and aren’t just standing in the corner judging those you think are not environmentally-friendly enough while doing nothing yourself.